New factorization algorithm based on a continuous representation of truncated Gauss sums: Introduction

-The factorization of large numbers $N$ is a lot more difficult than the reverse operation of multiplying large prime numbers.
-This difficulty is at the basis of encryption systems \cite{rsa}.
-A more recent approach to factorization, proposed by W. Schleich, exploits the periodic properties of truncated exponential sums \cite{merkel,ghost,expsum} of order $j$:
+A more recent approach to factorization proposed by W. Schleich exploits the periodic properties of truncated exponential sums \cite{merkel2,merkel3,merkel,ghost,expsum} of order $j$:

-where $M+1$ is the number of phase terms in the sum ($M$ is called the truncation parameter), $N$ is the number to be factored, and $j$ and $l$ are positive integers, with $j>1$ and $1\leq\ell \leq \sqrt{N}$, respectively.
+where $M$ is the number of phase terms in the sum ($M$ is called the truncation parameter), $N$ is the number to be factored, and $j$ and $l$ are positive integers, with $j>1$ and $1\leq\ell \leq \sqrt{N}$.
 For $j=2$, the truncated exponential sum reduces to a truncated Gauss sum \cite{merkel}.
-If $\ell$ is a factor of $N$, all the terms interfere constructively and the truncated exponential sum assumes its maximum value, i.e. $1$.
-On the other hand, if $\ell$ is not a factor of $N$, the truncated exponential sum assumes a value less than one, because of the destructive interference caused by the rapid oscillation of the phases terms of order $j$ in Eq. (\ref{exp}).
-Obviously, the more terms involved in the sum (i.e. the larger the truncation parameter $M$), the better we can distinguish between factors and non factors.
-It turns out that one needs at least $M\sim\sqrt[2j]{N}$ terms in order to discriminate factors from non factors \cite{expsum}.
+If $\ell$ is a factor of $N$, all the terms interfere constructively and the modulo squared of the truncated exponential sum assumes its maximum value, i.e. $1$.
+On the other hand, if $\ell$ is not a factor of $N$, the modulo squared of the truncated exponential sum assumes a value less than one, because of the destructive interference caused by the rapid oscillation of the phase terms of order $j$ in Eq. (\ref{exp}).
+It turns out that only a relatively few number of terms, compared to $N$, is necessary in order to discriminate factors from non factors \cite{expsum}.
+Consequently, Schleich's approach substantially reduces the number of necessary interfering terms in the factorization procedure with respect to the schemes proposed by Clauser and Dowling and Summhammer.

-Truncated Gauss sums have been reproduced using different techniques \cite{nmr1,nmr2,cold,pulses}.
-Unfortunately, all these past experimental realizations present two common problems.
-The first one is that there is only one knob (one physical parameter) to vary the global ratio $N/\ell$: the ratio $N/\ell$ is known before the experiment is run.
-The second problem is that it is necessary to run the experiment for each possible trial factor $\ell$, to find out which ones are the factors.

-We wish to present a new approach, based on optical interference, which allows, for the first time, to obtain all the factors of a large number $N$ in a single run, for any value of $N$.
-Such an approach is generalizable to the reproduction of exponential sums of any order $j$, with subsequent reduction of the number of resources compared to the past realizations.

-Moreover, in this procedure, we will not take into account the term with $m=0$ in the truncated exponential sum (\ref{exp}), because it corresponds to a null phase, no matter if the trial factor $\ell$ is a factor or not.

-Our procedure is based on two basic simple ideas.
-The first idea consists of the use of an $M$-path optical interferometer.
-Such an interferometer needs to be able to reproduce, for a definite wavelength $\lambda$, $M$ spatial modes with phase terms of order $j$ and add them coherently in order to reproduce the truncated exponential sums.
-The second basic idea consists of exploiting the spectrum of the incoming light in order to reproduce all the possible trial factors in a single run for any value of $N$, measuring the intensity of the outgoing light as a function of the wavelength.

-We will now explain, in detail, the physical working principle behind the two main ideas stated above.